 What’s The Difference Between Sourcing And Procurement?

-Although procurement professionals use the terms sourcing and procurement interchangeably, they are actually two related but different processes.
-So let’s take a look at what each term means, how it should be used, and when:
+So, although procurement professionals use the terms sourcing and procurement interchangeably, they are actually two related but different processes.
+So let’s take a look at what each term means, how it should be used, and when.

 What is sourcing?